ajedda/ajedda.github.io/_posts/2020-3-5-std__find_if_the_skipper.md

-One of the algorithms/functions that I find myself using a lot is std::find_if.
+One of the algorithms/functions that I find myself using a lot is `std::find_if`.
 It is just a linear search in a range.
 It can be used however in other applications.
 One possible implementation of this function is as follows:

 ```cpp
 template <typename Iterator, typename Op>